ishaandwivedi1234/Code-Crafters---Juet-Hacks-2020/README.md

 3. type pip install opencv-python
 4. type pip install flask

-step 4 :
+# step 4 :
-copy all the folders & files from master and edit path from face_detect.py
+Download all the files & folders from master and place it in a folder .
+Then open face_detect.py file and edit path of model files & sound files to that of your local machine

-step 5:
+# step 5:
 inside templates folder there is all the files of front end , all the CSS & image/video files are in static folder in root.

-step 6:
+# step 6:
 run the main.py file

-step 7:
+# step 7:
 open Chrome and in add. bar type localhost:5000 to view the site